New PluralSight course: npm as a build tool

 How trust, kanban and a little structure changed a life today

 I’ve seen many people change into something better over my years as a consultant.
-It’s beautiful thing - but I’ve never experienced something like that I witnessed today.
+It’s a beautiful thing - but I’ve never experienced something like that I witnessed today.

 Ibu Elsye

 She’s General Manager of a hospital, Rumah Sakit Bungsu, that I’m helping, here in Indonesia.
 General Manager; what is that, in a hospital - is a very natural question to ask.
-Basically she’s in charge of everything that is not health care.
+Basically, she’s in charge of everything that is not health care.
 Food, laundry, maintenance, security staff, drivers … you name it.

 If...